-- A short interest as a percentage of float below 10% indicates strong positive sentiment
+- Short interest as a percentage of float below 10% indicates strong positive sentiment

-- A short interest as a percentage of float above 10% is fairly high, indicating significant pessimistic sentiment
+- Short interest as a percentage of float above 10% is fairly high, indicating the significant pessimistic sentiment

-- A short interest as a percentage of float above 20% is extremely high
+- Short interest as a percentage of float above 20% is extremely high

 How to trade using a high short interest ratio

 Now that we’ve explained what is considered a high short interest ratio, let’s consider how to trade using this information.

 As with all metrics we can use to evaluate stocks, a high short interest ratio is subject to interpretation.
 If a stock has many short-sellers, it may be because the company is not very profitable.
 Maybe the company is facing market changes that have made its business model untenable, or perhaps the management is involved in accounting scandals.